Frequently Asked Questions

 Q1.
 Do I need to indicate my attendance for the convocation?

-Yes, you must access the Convocation Online Form to indicate your attendance during the registration period from 10 to 24 June 2024.
+Yes, you must access the Convocation Online Form to indicate your attendance during the registration period from 13 to 27 June 2025.
+For graduates completing their studies in Trimester 3, the Convocation Online Form will be accessible from 19 to 27 June 2025.
 If you do not indicate your attendance, you will not be allocated a seat for your ceremony.

 Attendance to Convocation is strictly by registration, no walk-ins are allowed on the day of ceremony.